- Leon Trakman

-Trained as an international commercial arbitrator and mediator, Professor Trakman chairs or serves on various panels, boards and associations devoted to arbitration and mediationr, on four continents.
+Trained as an international commercial arbitrator and mediator, he has decided or facilitated decisions in contract, business, construction, IP, sales, franchise, executive, environmental and insurance law.
+Professor Trakman chairs or serves on various panels, boards and associations devoted to arbitration and mediation, on four continents.
 He has also served extensively as a inter-governmental trade adjudicator, appointed by US, Canadian and Mexican Governments under North American Free Trade Agreement (NAFTA) since 1994 and before then, under the US-Canada Free Trade Agreement, 1993-94.

 Professor Trakman has acted as constitutional advisor to the Canadian Government on the Canadian Charter of Rights, 1983, 1996-99, and on human rights and aboriginal justice in Canada, 2000.
 He has served as a constitutional consultant to the African National Congress and the Law Commission of South Africa, on their adoption of a bill of rights, and on the creation of a constitutional court for South Africa (1990-02).
 He has provided constitutional advice elsewhere, such as to the Constituent Assembly of Lesotho (1991); and to the Supreme Court of Malawi (1997), among others.